Solar Roof Panels

 Solar technology has grown by leaps and bounds in recent decades.
 Solar roof systems can now supply more than 25 percent of a building’s total energy, making solar technology an attractive option for owners looking to cut energy costs.

-Adding solar roof panels to a reflective white roof system will further increase the power generation capabilities, which will result in superior energy savings.
+Using solar panels with a reflective, white roof system generates even more power, increasing energy savings.
 Solar systems perform better on reflective roofs due to low ambient temperatures, which reduce building cooling requirements by lowering the temperature of the roof and the building underneath.

-There is not one solar roofing system that is the right fit for every roof.
-Whether your roof is low slope, curved, multi-pitched, or domed, Whitco's Energy Management team has a solution that will meet your needs.
-Contact Whitco Roofing today, for further information.
+No matter the style of roof, Whitco can provide a solar solution that makes sense for your project and business.
+There is not one solar roofing system that is right for every project, so Whitco tailors the design and scope of a solar system to fit each individual roof Whitco builds.
+Whether your roof is low slope, curved, multi-pitched, or domed, Whitco’s Energy Management team has a solution that will meet your needs.

-According to documented case studies many solar investments experience a 100% payback in less than 5 years.
-This depends on a number of variables that come into play.
-Solar panels covering a large amount of the roof will further increase energy generated.
-The more roof area covered, the more energy will be generated.
-Solar roof installation will provide years of cost savings, and continue to generate a return on your initial investment.
-Many of the solar panels we install have up to 25 years of limited power warranty.
+According to documented case studies, many solar investments see a 100 percent return in less than 5 years.
+This depends on several variables, including the size of the roof (the bigger the surface area, the more solar panels for converting energy), sun intensity, average cloud cover, and temperature.
+A solar roof installation will provide years of cost savings and can continue to generate returns on the initial investment.
+Many of the solar panels Whitco installs have a limited power warranty of up to 25 years.

 Federal, state and local tax credits and rebates can help offset the cost of installing a solar power system substantially.
 Some states even allow excess energy to be sold back to utility companies.
 Contact Whitco for more information about rebates in your area.